tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/week 3/week 3.md

 Sometimes we use the symbol `'...'` to indicate that the sequence continues.

 All of the sequences given above have a finite number of terms.
 They are known as `finite sequences`.
 Some sequences go no for ever, and these are called `infinite sequences`.
+To indicate that a sequence might go on for ever we can use the '...' notation.
+So when we write
+1,3,5,7,9 ...
+i can be assumed that this sequence continues indefinitely.

 <h5>Geometric and arithmetic series</h5>